sethballantyne/eraser-bot-frontend/readme.txt

 Eraser Bot Frontend v1.2 Source Code

 The code builds in VC# 2008 and uses .NET 2.0.
+EBF is free software, released under the MIT license.

 The latest, usable version of the software lives in the "builds" directory; along with the frontend, it includes a zip of the eraser bot itself and the kw skin pack, if needed.
 Without the skin pack installed,